solso/api-aggregator/README.md

 ## ADDING API AGGREGATION SCRIPTS

-To add a user generated script ("the stored procedure") you only need to drop the lua file to the directory defined in $lua_user_scripts_path,
+To add a user generated script ("the stored procedure") you only need to drop the lua file to the directory defined in $lua_user_scripts_path.

+After adding the script, the end-point will be dynamically generated in runtime and it will be immediately available.

 The scripts must be unnamed functions,